zhaokoh/gist-generation/inquisit/README.md

 ## Justification of using Inquisit for this project

-* Inquisit was chosen because Monash has license to it and can host Inquisit Web experiments.
+* Inquisit was chosen because the University has license and Inquisit can host Inquisit Web experiments.
 * Inquisit timing accuracy is independently tested and verified: https://www.millisecond.com/products/inquisit5/timing.aspx, saving us to measure the timing accuracy if we choose another framework such as jspsych.
 * Integrates well with MTurk via survey link and approved by Amazon as a MTurk external platform.